kenjdavidson/base16-scss/docs/index.md

 ## Configure

-Configure the `$base16-scheme` map using the [Base16 Guidelines](https://github.com/chriskempson/base16/blob/master/styling.md) using a pre-made or custom set of colors (the default settings are [base16-default-dark](https://github.com/chriskempson/base16-default-schemes/blob/master/default-dark.yaml).
+Configure the `$base16schemes` map using the [Base16 Guidelines](https://github.com/chriskempson/base16/blob/master/styling.md) using a pre-made or custom set of colors (the default settings are [base16-default-dark](https://github.com/chriskempson/base16-default-schemes/blob/master/default-dark.yaml).

+In order to use the basic functionality (which is to create one or more schemes) the following steps should be taken:

+1. Import or set the appropriate `$base16name: ()` map.
+2. Override the default `:root` configuration `$base16schemes: (':root': $base16name, [...])`.
+3. Import the `@import "$base16scss"` to perform the building.

+{% highlight css %}
+:root {
+  ... $base16name values ...
+}
+{% endhighlight%}

+The default provided without any additions is `$base16-github`:

 {% highlight scss %}
 $base16-scheme: (